Sai Jinhua: Early life

 In Berlin, Hong Jun did not allow Sai Jinhua to attend most of his parties, including those that he held at his residence.
 She was unable to dance at the parties she did attend due to her bound feet and because Hong Jun asked her not to.
 Wenxian Zhang, author of the Encyclopedia of Prostitution and Sex Work, Volume 2, wrote that when Sai Jinhua was in Berlin, she reportedly became the acquaintance of Alfred von Waldersee.
 David Der-wei Wang, author of Fin-de-siècle Splendor: Repressed Modernities of Late Qing Fiction, 1849-1911, wrote that the affair between Sai Jinhua and Waldersee began at that point as legends have it.
 In addition to Waldersee, she met Emperor William II, Chancellor Otto von Bismarck, and German Empress Victoria in Berlin.
 She had also visited St. Petersburg, Vienna, The Hague, Paris, and London.
 After the end of the diplomatic tour, the couple moved to Beijing.

 Sai Jinhua gave birth to her daughter Deguan (德官 (Déguān, Te-kuan)) in 1890.
 Hong Jun died in 1893, shortly after his return to China.
 In 1894 Sai Jinhua became a prostitute again because Hong Jun's relatives did not support her financially.
 Sai Jinhua and her daughter Deguan had accompanied the coffin of Hong Jun as it was returned to Suzhou.
 When she resumed her prostitution career she used the stage name "Cao Menglan".
 She became a celebrity since she had been in a relationship with a Chinese envoy to Europe.
 In 1898, she had to move her business out of Shanghai.
 After re-establishing it in Tianjin she took the name "Sai Jinhua".
-Several years after restarting her prostitution career she started the Golden Flower Troupe (金花班 (Jīnhuā bān, Chin-hua pan)), a courtesan theater company.
-This troupe became known in Beijing and Tianjin.
+Several years after restarting her prostitution career she started the Golden Flower Troupe (金花班 (Jīnhuā bān, Chin-hua pan)), a prostitute high-end brothel.
+This brothel became known in Beijing and Tianjin.
 Her prostitution business moved to Beijing in 1899.